 Best Cooking Classes in Barcelona: Paella, Tapas & Market Tours (2026)

-Paella workshops, market tours, tapas masterclasses.
+A paella cooking class in Barcelona, plus tapas and market tours.
 What Barcelona's cooking classes actually teach you, what they cost, and which ones are worth booking.

 Barcelona is not where paella comes from.
 That would be Valencia, where it started as a farmer's rice dish with rabbit and beans.
-What Barcelona does have is a cooking class industry built for English-speaking tourists who want to learn the technique properly, eat what they cook, and drink wine while doing it.
-The best classes here combine a market tour with hands-on instruction, and you walk out with recipes, a full stomach, and a better understanding of Catalan food than any restaurant can give you.
+What Barcelona does have is a cooking class industry built for English-speaking tourists, and a paella cooking class in Barcelona is the single most-booked food experience in the city.
+The best classes combine a market tour with hands-on instruction, and you walk out with recipes, a full stomach, and a better understanding of Catalan food than any restaurant can give you.

 What a typical class looks like